XLab-Tongji/aiops-2018-anomaly-detection/孙韬-1652175/A_First_Glance_of_AIOps_1652175_Sep29/A_First_Glance_of_AIOps_1652175_Sep29.md

 | Validation  | 98.83     | 49.13  | 56.48     | 51.72    |

 From the result, we can see that my model can detect about 50% abnormal points.
 It F1 score on the validation set reaches 51.72%.
 But the perfoemance is still inferior to the champoin's.
 The feature engineering method and the model structure both need futher working.

+## Reference
+[1] Maxim Berman, Amal Rannen Triki, and Matthew B Blaschko.
+The Lovasz-Softmax loss: A tractable surrogate for the optimization of the intersection-over-union measure in neural networks. arXiv.org, May 2017.